-Name Туре Role withStandHaradler Indicates that this is a partnered library schema.
-Its value is the version of its standard schema attribute partner. unmerged Header Indicates that this schema contains only library information.
-Its value is either "true" or attribute "false.If "false", the attribute should be omitted. inLibra ry Element Indicates that this element is in the library schema.
-Its value is the library name in lower- attribute case.
-The attribute appears only in merged schemas. rooted=XXXode at- Indicates that this node is to appear directly under standard schema node XXX in the merged tribute schema.
-A node with the rooted attribute must bea top-level node in the unmerged schema. reserved Node at- Indicates that this node has special meaning or function.
-Can only appear in standard tribute schemas
+Name е Туре Role with: S t l a lerad be rd ndicates that this is a partnered library schema.
+Its value is the version of its standard schema partner. at- tribute unme r glecl ade r Indicates that this schema contains only library information.
+Its value is either "true" or "false.
+If at- "false", the attribute should be omitted. tribute inLil orFalrey Indicates that this element is in the library schema.
+Its value is the library name in lowercase.
+The ment attribute appears only in merged schemas. at- tribute root e d Node Indicates that this node is equivalent to a node in itspartnered standard schema.
+A node with this name at- must exist in both the library and its partnered library schema.
+A node with the rooted attribute must tribute bea top-level node in the unmerged schema.
+A rooted node in the unmerged schema must not have a description or other attributes, since these are inherited from the standard schema. rese rv Neol de Indicates that this node has special meaning or function.
+Can only appear in standard schemas. at- tribute